schneid2000/aquatic-dungeon/DEVELOPMENT.md

 	-Enemies will move randomly each time the player moves -When close to the player, enemies will choose from any movement options that close the distance between them and the player, though they have a chance of standing still.
 	-When next to the player, the enemy will attack and do damage to the player.

+- Obstacles
+	-A lot of my code still needs to be cleaned up and organized -For example, I need to create more shorthand and utility functions so I'm not frequently repeating code -I also need to create more utility functions to reduce long lines caused by conditionals with lots of conditions -I need to test more methods, but I think trying to test ofApp methods might give me some trouble -I still need to fix the Github project so that I'm pushing to the correct branch.
+	-I might need to relocated some ofApp functions to the entity file for example, for organization's sake.

+- Progress
+	-The player can check which squares they can attack from -The player can attack enemies, and the player dies if they have no health -Enemies spawn randomly in the level, and move randomly when far away -Enemies move towards the player when close and attack when adjacent -Enemies display a health bar when attacked and disappear when killed